Create and manage flags in the UI

 Set a flag, for example, a timeout or URL flag, to permanent status to ignore its impression data.

-Access the flag overview
+Access the Flags overview page

 Flags are managed at the application level.
 Each application is linked to one or more environments.